andy-z/ged2doc/docs/installation.rst

 From sources
 ------------

-The sources for GEDCOM Utilities can be downloaded from the `Github repo`_.
+The sources for ged2doc can be downloaded from the `Github repo`_.

-You can either clone the public repository:
+You can either clone the repository:

 .. code-block:: console